Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 >> A standard terminal, with [cURL](https://cURL.se/) installed on the system.
 >>

-*These exmaples will be using the [Whisper-large-v3](https://endpoints.ai.cloud.ovh.net/models/whisper-large-v3) model.*
+*These examples will be using the [Whisper-large-v3](https://endpoints.ai.cloud.ovh.net/models/whisper-large-v3) model.*

 ## Authentication & Rate Limiting